 In some cases, hepatitis C damages the liver to the extent that it no longer works.
 A liver transplant may be needed.
 However, this is relatively rare.

-Not only are men more likely to contract hepatitis C than women, but they also may be less able to fight off the virus once they’ve been infected.
-According to studies published in GUT: An International Journal of Gastroenterology and Hepatology, men have consistently lower clearance rates than women.
+Men are less able to fight off the hepatitis C virus once they’ve been infected than women are.
+According to studies, men have consistently lower clearance rates than women.
 Clearance rate is the body’s ability to get rid of the virus so that it’s no longer detectable.
-A low clearance rate means fewer men are able to clear the virus than women are.
+Fewer men are able to clear the virus than women are.
 The reason for this difference, however, is unclear to scientists.
-Possible factors include the age at which a man is infected with hepatitis C, whether he has other infections, such as HIV, and the route of infection (blood transfusion, sexual contact, drug use, etc.).
+Possible factors include:

 Men can take steps to avoid exposure to HCV and keep themselves and others healthy.
-Using a condom during all forms of sex that may involve blood is one of the most important methods of protection.
+Using a condom during all forms of sex is one of the most important methods of protection.
 Another good preventive measure is wearing rubber gloves when coming in contact with another person’s blood or open wounds.
 Avoid sharing personal items such as shaving equipment, toothbrushes, and drug paraphernalia.